DRGN-DRC/Workload-AutoInstaller/ReadMe.md

 # Workload AutoInstaller
 This is a fancy yet simple GUI which can be adapted for a variety of tasks.
-This was originally designed as a workload/program installer.
+I originally designed this as a workload/program installer.
 However, because it essentially just points to and runs batch files to kick off each installation, it can easily be modified to install or run practically anything by changing just a few lines of code.
 Here's an example of what it can look like:

 ![Demo Image](/imgs/Demo.png)

 ![Checkmark](/imgs/checkMark.png) indicates that option is already installed or has already been run.

-You can also set the GUI to time out after a while, and automatically install/run a default set of options.
+You can also set the GUI to time out after a specified amount of time and automatically install/run a default set of options.

 ## Installation and Setup